-- Foregone Conclusion: Han can't make millions of credits, because he's still in debt to Jabba and on the outs with his friend during The Empire Strikes Back.
+- Foregone Conclusion: Han can't make millions of credits or reconcile with Lando, because he's still in debt to Jabba and on the outs with his friend during The Empire Strikes Back.
 He also has to fall back in with the Rebellion somehow.
 The heist is a smashing success, but the credits are inaccessible since the real Eanjer was Dead All Along.
 Han ends up with enough credits to pay off Jabba (but it's too late; Jabba has already raised his price) and Black Sun's blackmail files, which he uses to buy his way back into the Rebellion so he can hide out with them from Jabba's bounty hunters.
 He had promised Lando the blackmail files but goes back on his word and sends him off with the empty box (but sends him a share of the credits instead).

 - Future Slang: Lando Calrissian talks his way out of a jam by claiming to a Black Sun boss that a particular word is Falleen slang for "Hutt."
 Once he's clear of the mess, he remarks to Zerba that that's the beauty of slang: you can never be sure you know all of it since it changes so fast.